arash-hashemi1/fraud_detection_kaggle/README.md

 - Multilayered perceptron
 - XGBOOST

-Xgboost provides the best accuracy on the test set.
+XGBOOST provides the best accuracy on the test set.
 Error analysis has been conducted for this model.

 # How to Run: